Light Years (Kylie Minogue album): Background

 In 1997, Kylie Minogue released her sixth studio album, Impossible Princess.
 The album represented a drastic change in the singer's musical direction, incorporating elements of electronica and alternative music.
 The British public was unimpressed with her new musical direction, viewing it as a trend-chasing attempt, and failed to identify with her new intimate image as "IndieKylie".
-The backlash resulted in Impossible Princess having little impact on British record charts—it peaked at number 10 on the UK Albums Chart and sold only 18,000 copies in the first two weeks of release.
+The backlash resulted in Impossible Princess having little impact on British record charts—it initially peaked at number 10 on the UK Albums Chart and sold only 18,000 copies in the first two weeks of release.
 After embarking on a successful promotional tour, Minogue left Deconstruction Records and BMG in November 1998, ending their six-year relationship.

 Following the split, Minogue took a break from recording music to focus on her acting career.
 She spent several months in Barbados performing Miranda in Toby Gough's production of The Tempest during an annual operatic festival.
 She also starred in the Australian films Cut and Sample People, both released in 2000.
 She gave several live performances in Australia, including the 1998 Sydney Gay and Lesbian Mardi Gras, the opening ceremonies of Melbourne's Crown Casino and Sydney's Fox Studios in 1999.
 Minogue performed Duran Duran's 1984 single "The Reflex" on the tribute complication Undone: The Songs of Duran Duran (1999), and collaborated with the Pet Shop Boys on a duet, titled "In Denial", on their 1999 studio album Nightlife.

 Following "In Denial", Parlophone—a British record label the Pet Shop Boys had been with since 1985—decided to sign Minogue in June 1999.
 She announced she would start working on a new album, saying: "I took my time in choosing a new label [...] there is much I hope to achieve with my next album and I believe that anything is possible with this new partnership."
 Parlophone A&R executive Miles Leonard commented: "I believed that [Minogue] was still very strong vocally, and still definitely a star...
 I believed in her as an artist and I knew that with the right project, the right songwriters, the right producers, the right team, she would still have a fanbase out there."